 Setbacks are inevitable.
 Whether it is job loss, income loss, family loss, you need to have a flexible plan to be able to shift and change.
 Having a decent savings outside of your retirement savings is important so in the case of an unexpected event, you are not in financial ruin.
 Routinely reviewing your financial plan and your retirement plan allows you to adjust according to the situations you are going through at that point in time.

 Decide Whether Or Not You Should Open a Brokerage Account

 Your main retirement savings accounts are 401(k)s and IRAs, but these accounts have restrictions and penalties on withdrawals.
 Having money saved separate from these retirement accounts is imperative so you can use it anytime you need to.
-Utilizing a taxable brokerage account as a part of your financial plan is a great decision.
-The savings in your taxable brokerage account can sustain yourself and your family, as well as help you retire earlier since you will not need to access your retirement savings.
+Utilizing a taxable brokerage account as a part of your financial plan can be a great decision.
+The savings in your taxable brokerage account can potentially sustain yourself and your family, as well as help you retire earlier since you will not need to access your retirement savings.